caiks/WBOT02/README.md

 The implementation of the scanned actual-potential *likelihood* mode (4) was based on the implementation of the [generate_contour](#generate_contour) functionality described above.
 Mode 4 first takes a record equal to the entire scanning area from the given image.
 Then the current *model* is *applied* to each *substrate* sub-record of the scan record in order to determine the *slice* of that frame and thence the actual-potential *likelihood* pair.
 Then the list of frames is sorted and the topmost are taken for *events*.
 To avoid a cluster of frames around the most *likely* hotspot, the selection is constrained such that the centres of the frames are at least a certain fixed fraction of a frame apart from each other.
 The `separation` parameter defines this distance.
 It defaults to half of a frame.
 The set of topmost frames are highlighted if the GUI is visible.
 The top frame's centre then becomes the centre for the next scan.

-This process is highly compute intensive so the work is split into threads.
+This process is highly compute intensive so the work is split into parallel threads.
 The time taken depends on the configuration.
 Larger scans may require processing in the cloud.

 *Model* 25 runs in `actor002`, grabbing the screen.
 It was started around 2 minutes into this [youtube Film Noir video list](https://www.youtube.com/watch?v=wOQeqcPocsQ&list=PLuxkWJnOMvb1idkvh5ovFAopTXu4PhOjV&index=3).
 This is the configuration for *model* 25 -
 ```